BenFaruna/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Floats
 Write a script that prints a number with two decimal places, followed by a new line.
 File: 13-print_float

+14. Decimal to Hexadecimal
+Write a script that converts a number from base 10 to base 16.
+File: 100-decimal_to_hexadecimal

+15. Everyone is a proponent of strong encryption
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+File: 101-rot13

+16. The eggs of the brood need to be an odd number Write a script that prints every other line from the input, starting with the first line.
+File: 102-odd

+17. I'm an instant star.
+Just add water and stir.
+Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+File: 103-water_and_stir